Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: INTRODUCTION

 In this paper, we present a new measurement of the energy resolution in LXe, using scintillation only.
-Our setup is conceptually identical to the SSB described above, and illustrated in figure \ref{fig:ssb}, where the scintillating material is now LXe.
+A value of the intrinsic resolution (non-proportionality + recombination fluctuations) is also shown.
+Our setup is conceptually identical to the SSB described above, and illustrated in Fig. \ref{fig:ssb}, where the scintillating material is now LXe.
 The advantage of the SSB is its large light collection efficiency, as well as the availability of VUV-SiPMs with large PDE.
-This results in a large number of detected photoelectrons, thus minimising Poisson fluctuations and leading to a measurement close to $R_{i}$.
+This results in a large number of detected photoelectrons (pe), thus minimizing Poisson fluctuations and leading to a measurement close to $R_{i}$.

 On the other hand, we have seen that SSBs based on a variety of inorganic scintillators constitute the building blocks of calorimeters that have been used or are planned for future experiments in nuclear and particle physics, as well as the basic building block for PETs.
 The obvious question, then, is whether an SSB based on LXe could be a viable alternative for some of the future applications, and in particular for LYSO blocks in PET applications.